brando892/youtube-anti-adblock-hider/README.md

 **A small, precise filter that hides YouTube’s anti-adblock overlay popups, letting you watch videos without interruptions.**

 This filter is surgical and focused — it only removes YouTube’s anti-adblock overlay/warning popups.
 It is minimal and precise — affects only the overlay; all other ad-blocking should be handled by your main blocker.
-Fully MV3-compliant and widely compatible — works in modern desktop browser extensions like AdGuard, uBlock Origin (including Lite/Legacy), AdBlock Plus, and Nano Adblocker.
+Fully MV3-compliant and designed for AdGuard desktop browser extensions.
 Safe — playback, controls, and video content remain completely unaffected.

 ⚠️ Note: This filter does not block video ads — it only removes the overlay warnings about ad blockers.